jackkerouac/aphrodite/README.md

 cp settings.yaml.template settings.yaml
 # Edit settings.yaml with your preferred text editor

-# Run the container (no .env file needed)
+# Run the container
 docker-compose up -d
 ```

-The docker-compose.yml file is configured to pull the image directly from GitHub Packages, so you don't need to clone the repository or build the image yourself.
+The docker-compose.yml file is configured to pull the image directly from GitHub Container Registry (`ghcr.io/jackkerouac/aphrodite:latest`), so you don't need to clone the repository or build the image yourself.

 ## Accessing the Web Interface